suzyi/c-plus-plus/cmake/readme.md

   + add_executable()
     + `add_executable(gflags_exe src/main.cpp)`
   + add_library()
+    + By running `add_library(library_name STATIC src/Hello.cpp)`, "library_name.lib" will be generated and placed to the directory "project_name/build/Debug/".
   + `add_subdirectory(source_dir)`.
 Adds a subdirectory to the build.
 The source_dir specifies the directory in which the source CMakeLists.txt and code files are located.
     + `add_subdirectory(src/caffe)`
     + `add_subdirectory(tools)`